OpenSUTD/SAC-student-rules/resource-proposal-sept-2019.md

-# SAC Roadmap, Sept 2019
+# SAC Roadmap Sept 2019

 **AKA: What do we do with the SAC?**